VISIT OUR ART STORE ▶

 Techniques to Control Water Effectively

-Over time, I developed a few habits that completely changed the way I paint.
-Here’s what I do to keep my water and paint under control.
+Over time, the artist developed a few habits that completely changed the way they paint.
+Here’s what they do to keep water and paint under control.

-Before I touch my paper, I ensure my brush is ready.
-A wet brush holds a lot of water; if I don’t manage it properly, it can release too much onto the paper.
+Before touching the paper, the artist ensures the brush is ready.
+A wet brush holds a lot of water; if not managed properly, it can release too much onto the paper.

-- Wash the brush – Always start with a clean brush.
-This removes any leftover pigment.
+1. Wash the brush – Always start with a clean brush to remove any leftover pigment.

-- Check the moisture level – If the brush still holds too much water, I adjust it before picking up any paint.
+3. Check the moisture level – If the brush still holds too much water, they adjust it before picking up any paint.

 These small steps make a huge difference in how much water ends up on the paper.